RiiConnect24/Wii-Guide/_pages/en_US/riitag-wiiu.md

 - The latest release of [Wii U Plugin Loader](https://github.com/Maschell/WiiUPluginLoader/releases)
 - The latest release of [UTag plugin](https://github.com/RiiConnect24/UTag/releases)
 - The latest release of [Flump's Coldboot Haxchi Mod](https://www.dropbox.com/sh/gxkf72jia1adpyg/AACPMfGU2AyWUZmhU2awjSsca/Haxchi-CBHC%20Flump%20Mod.zip?dl=1)
-   - This Coldboot Haxchi mod is used in Section IV.
+   - This Coldboot Haxchi mod is used in Section III.
 You do not need to download it if you can't use Coldboot Haxchi, or you do not want Wii U Plugin Loader loading on startup.

 #### Instructions